ironbar/arc25/docs/modeling/Iteration_12_solve_a_few_arc_tasks.md

 ## Results

-I have the feeling that bigger models do better
-I have solved the first real ARC task
-But the lack of generalization is worrying, maybe the training data generation strategy is not the best HER works, but needs a model with diverse predictions and good intuition

 ### Influence of training steps and diversity of predictions

 When making predictions with a model trained for 8k steps I was surprised to see that only produced 1 unique